Ivystrode/smart-contract-stuff/smartcontract-lottery/readme.md

 4. delete brownie inbuilt internal mainnet fork - brownie networks delete mainnet-fork
 5. using alchemy as our ethereum connection - create an app and get the API key
 6. brownie networks add development mainnet-fork cmd=ganache-cli host=http://127.0.0.1 fork=[alchemyhttp] accounts=10 mnemonic=brownie port=8545
+    -   Make sure to add account to brownie with brownie accounts new [name] [private_key]
 7. test - write test script and run brownie test --network mainnet-fork

 8. Using LINK oracles & services - for testnets we can acquire this from faucets, look at chainlink docs to find testnet ETH and LINK faucets
 9. One such service is random number generation - the random number contract costs LINK to use!
 10. This follows the Request and Receive cycle of getting data...TWO transactions take place.
 One is the request from the contract to the off chain server (chainlink node) rand generator, the other (receive) is the callback function of the caller contract.
 Just like how we made the oracle/caller contract in cryptozombies.
 Our callback function in this case is the fulfilling randomness function that the chainlink node calls to give the rnadom number to the contract...

+11. Deploy - in scripts dir create a deploy.py file
+12. Create an __init__.py in the scripts folder so python recognises it as an importable module
+13. Create a helpful_scripts.py file to hold helpful scripts like get_account etc
+14. Create .env file with all private keys and api keys in
+15. in brownie-config.yaml add wallets: from_key: ${PRIVATE_KEY}
+16.